 The village manager (non-clinical) is appropriately qualified and experienced in aged care.
-They are supported by an experienced clinical manager and a team of registered nurses and wellness partners.
+They are supported by an experienced clinical manager and team of registered nurses and wellness partners.

+The service has embedded the Arvida 'Attitude of Living Well' model of care into daily practices.
 There are quality systems and processes being implemented.
 Feedback from residents and family/whānau was positive about the care and the services provided.
 An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.

-The certification audit identified a shortfall around neurological observations.
+The certification audit identified a shortfall around care plan interventions.